-- Topline proof-of-concept data from Phase 1 clinical trial of oral IL-17 antagonist DC-806 in healthy volunteers and psoriasis patients expected in mid-2022
+- Topline data from Phase 1 clinical trial of second oral IL-17 inhibitor, DC-853, in healthy volunteers expected in 2H 2023

-SOUTH SAN FRANCISCO, Calif., May 12, 2022 (GLOBE NEWSWIRE) -- DICE Therapeutics, Inc. (Nasdaq: DICE), a biopharmaceutical company leveraging its proprietary technology platform to build a pipeline of novel oral therapeutic candidates to treat chronic diseases in immunology and other therapeutic areas, today reported financial results and business highlights for the first quarter ended March 31, 2023, and highlighted recent corporate achievements.
+SOUTH SAN FRANCISCO, Calif., May 11, 2023 (GLOBE NEWSWIRE) -- DICE Therapeutics, Inc. (Nasdaq: DICE) (DICE or the Company), a biopharmaceutical company leveraging its proprietary DELSCAPE technology platform to build a pipeline of novel oral therapeutic candidates to treat chronic diseases in immunology, today reported financial results for the first quarter ended March 31, 2023, and highlighted recent corporate achievements.

-- Cash Position: Cash, cash equivalents and marketable securities totaled $303.2 million at March 31, 2022.
-The Company expects its current cash position to fund operations through mid-2024 and expected key clinical milestones.
+- Cash Position: Cash, cash equivalents and marketable securities totaled $554.5 million at March 31, 2023.
+The Company expects its current cash position to fund operations through expected key clinical milestones and into 2026.

-- R&D Expenses: Research and development expenses were $13.4 million for the first quarter of 2022, compared to $6.6 million for the same period in 2021.
-The increase of $6.8 million was primarily due to an increase of $4.2 million related to the advancement of DICE’s IL-17 franchise.
-Personnel-related expenses increased by $1.9 million due to an increase in headcount and stock-based compensation expense.
+- R&D Expenses: Research and development expenses were $23.7 million for the first quarter of 2023, compared to $13.4 million for the same period in 2022.
+The increase was primarily due to the advancement of DICE’s IL-17 franchise and other research programs, and increases related to personnel expenses due to an increase in headcount and stock-based compensation expense.

-- G&A Expenses: General and administrative expenses were $5.5 million for the first quarter of 2022, compared to $1.5 million for the same period in 2021.
-The increase of $4.0 million was primarily due to a $1.5 million increase in personnel costs related to increased headcount and stock-based compensation.
-In addition, professional service fees and other costs increased by $1.7 million primarily due to the additional expenses associated with operating as a publicly-traded company.
+- G&A Expenses: General and administrative expenses were $7.9 million for the first quarter of 2023, compared to $5.4 million for the same period in 2022.
+The increase was primarily due to an increase in personnel costs related to increased headcount and stock-based compensation and an increase in professional service fees and other costs associated with operating as a publicly-traded company.

 About DICE Therapeutics, Inc.

 DICE Therapeutics, Inc. is a biopharmaceutical company leveraging its proprietary technology platform to build a pipeline of novel oral therapeutic candidates to treat chronic diseases in immunology and other therapeutic areas.
 DICE is initially focused on developing oral therapeutics against well-validated targets in immunology, with the goal of achieving comparable potency to their systemic biologic counterparts, which have demonstrated the greatest therapeutic benefit to date in these disease areas.
 The Company’s DELSCAPE platform is designed to discover selective oral small molecules with the potential to modulate protein-protein interactions (PPIs) as effectively as systemic biologics.
 DICE’s lead therapeutic candidates are oral antagonists of the pro-inflammatory signaling molecule, IL-17, which is a validated drug target implicated in a variety of immunology indications.
-DICE is also developing oral therapeutic candidates targeting α4ß7 integrin and αVß1/αVß6 integrin for the treatment of inflammatory bowel disease and idiopathic pulmonary fibrosis, respectively.
+DICE is also developing oral therapeutic candidates targeting the integrin α4ß7 for the treatment of inflammatory bowel disease.

 Forward Looking Statements

 This press release contains forward-looking statements within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995.
 These forward-looking statements reflect the current beliefs and expectations of management.
-All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including, without limitation, statements concerning the Company’s future plans and prospects, the Company’s anticipated runway, any expectations regarding the safety or efficacy of DC-806 and other candidates under development, the ability of DC-806 to treat psoriasis or related indications, the planned timing of the Company’s dosing and further clinical development of DC-806.
+All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including, without limitation, statements concerning the Company’s future plans and prospects, the Company’s anticipated runway, any expectations regarding the safety or efficacy of DC-806 and other candidates under development, the ability of DC-806 to treat psoriasis or related indications, the planned timing of the Company’s clinical trials, data results and further development of DC-806 and DC-853.
 In addition, when or if used in this press release, the words “may,” “could,” “should,” “anticipate,” “believe,” “estimate,” “expect,” “intend,” “plan,” “predict” and similar expressions and their variants, as they relate to the Company may identify forward-looking statements.
 Forward-looking statements are neither historical facts nor assurances of future performance.
-Although we believe the expectations reflected in such forward-looking statements are reasonable, we can give no assurance that such expectations will prove to be correct.
-Readers are cautioned that actual results, levels of activity, safety, performance or events and circumstances could differ materially from those expressed or implied in the Company’s forward-looking statements due to a variety of factors, including risks and uncertainties related to the Company’s ability to advance DC-806, DC-853 and its other therapeutic candidates, obtain regulatory approval of and ultimately commercialize the Company’s therapeutic candidates, the timing and results of preclinical and clinical trials, our ability to fund development activities and achieve development goals, the impact of the COVID-19 pandemic on the Company’s business, its ability to protect its intellectual property and other risks and uncertainties described under the heading “Risk Factors” in the Company’s quarterly report on Form 10-Q filed on May 12, 2022, and its other SEC filings.
+Although the Company believes the expectations reflected in such forward-looking statements are reasonable, the Company can give no assurance that such expectations will prove to be correct.
+Readers are cautioned that actual results, levels of activity, safety, performance or events and circumstances could differ materially from those expressed or implied in the Company’s forward-looking statements due to a variety of factors, including risks and uncertainties related to the Company’s ability to advance DC-806, DC-853 and its other therapeutic candidates, obtain regulatory approval of and ultimately commercialize the Company’s therapeutic candidates, the timing and results of preclinical and clinical trials, the Company’s ability to fund development activities and achieve development goals, the impact of the COVID-19 pandemic on the Company’s business, its ability to protect its intellectual property and other risks and uncertainties described under the heading “Risk Factors” in the Company’s annual report on Form 10-Q filed on May 11, 2023, and its other SEC filings.
 Accordingly, readers are cautioned not to place undue reliance on these forward-looking statements.
 Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein.